 With that in mind, be sure you're looking at enough data sources; high performers consider nine sources of first-party data essential.
 After organic search, they turn to data from:

 - Website analytics

 - Customer surveys

 - Online sales

 You can up your game and join the ranks of high performers by prioritising and dedicating resources to data unification, focusing on these top sources of data.
 The key is to bring together all customer-related data from both internal and external sources, across platforms and channels.

 One way to solve the customer data problem is by using Microsoft’s Azure Cloud solutions

 , which help you consolidate your data in the cloud and achieve a 360-degree view of your customer.

 is one such CDP.
-With it, you can unify data — whether transactional, behavioral, or observational — across diverse sources, and even enrich customer profiles with market insights and real-time product usage.
+With it, you can unify data — whether transactional, behavioural, or observational — across diverse sources, and even enrich customer profiles with market insights and real-time product usage.
 It also allows you to gather, store and transform your data in the cloud, in line with high performers.
-By taking this approach to achieve a consolidated view of the customer, high performers realize higher efficiency, a better understanding of customer data, and higher ROI.
+By taking this approach to achieve a consolidated view of the customer, high performers realise higher efficiency, a better understanding of customer data, and higher ROI.

 For more insights into what enables a high-performing, data-driven marketing strategy, download our eBook